lspahija/blizzardberry/README.md

     - [create new client](https://console.cloud.google.com/auth/clients?inv=1&invt=Abx7tQ&project=ufcalarm-b270d)
   - GitHub OAuth
     - [create prod OAuth app](https://github.com/settings/developers)
-  - enable magic links for sign in because this is B2B and employees might not be able to sign in with github account or google account
+  - enable magic links for sign in because this is B2B and employees might not be able to sign in with github account or google account. try resend first. https://authjs.dev/getting-started/authentication/email Postmark seems best but not free tier
 - polish the user onboarding experience.
 All the forms needs to work flawlessly and be easy to use.
 - currently we give the user `<Script>` tags to put in their app.
 These are from `'next/script'`.
 The user isn't necessarily using next.js, so we should give them appropriate script tags for the framework they're using.
 - Stripe to sell the product $$ - I set up Stripe for Brothers of Ostia in November 2024 and it was a pain.
 [Here's the repo](https://github.com/lucidity-labs/ostians).
 Maybe the Stripe docs have improved in the meantime though.